 - April 2017: DPU Approves Winchester’s aggregation plan.

-Opt-Out Letter you will receive by June 1, 2017
+Opt-Out Letter you should have received as of June 1, 2017